Stekh/HiddenBytes/README.md

 Currently it only supports .bmp and .wav files for simplicity's sake.

 ## Dependencies
-Currently, he only dependency is Qt6.
+Currently, the only dependency is Qt6.

 ## Installation
 For windows, you can get the newest version in the *Releases* tab.